mchmarny/cloud-native-stack/README.md

 Cloud Native Stack (CNS) provides tooling and comprehensive documentation to help you deploy, validate, and operate optimized AI workloads in your GPU-accelerated Kubernetes clusters:

 - **Documentation** – Installation guides, playbooks, optimizations, and troubleshooting for GPU infrastructure
-- **Eidos CLI** – Command-line tool for system snapshots and CNS recipe generation
+- **CLI** – Command-line tool for system snapshots and CNS recipe generation
-- **Eidos Agent** – Kubernetes job for automated cluster configuration and optimization using NCS recipes
+- **Agent** – Kubernetes job for automated cluster configuration and optimization using NCS recipes
+- **API** - REST API for optimized configuration generation based on input parameters

 ## Quick Start